 • Eat 2–3 kiwis daily (research-backed for constipation relief)

-• Sip mineral-rich drinks (electrolyte powders or adrenal cocktails)
+• Sip mineral-rich drinks

 • Create a morning bowel routine: warm lemon water + breakfast + time to go